 1394.51

 The Peer STA/BSSID Address field contains a 6-octet MAC address of a peer STA or a BSSID for peer-to-peer links in an IBSS.
-If the indicated address matches the Address 1 field of the MAC header contents (see Table 9-58 (Address field contents)), then the address is a peer STA address for a TDLS or IBSS.
-If the indicated address matches the Address 3 field of the MAC header contents, then the address is a BSSID for the Direct Link in an infrastructure BSS or for the IBSS.
+If the indicated address matches the Address 1 field of the MAC header contents (see Table 9-58 (Address field contents)), then the address is a peer STA address for a TDLS peer STA or an IBSS STA.
+If the indicated address matches the Address 3 field of the MAC header contents, then the address is a BSSID for the TDLS direct link or for the IBSS.

 5302.39